The AT&T Issue Brief Library

 - Human Resources Committee: Appointed by the Board to discharge the Board’s responsibilities related to compensation, benefits and succession.

-- Public Policy and Corporate Reputation Committee: Oversight of all sustainability issues, including environmental sustainability.
+- Public Policy and Corporate Reputation Committee: Appointed by the Board to provide oversight of all social and environmental sustainability issues.

-For a full list of individual Board members, visit our Corporate Governance website.
+For more details, including a full list of individual Board members, visit our Corporate Governance website.

 Through a formal survey or other appropriate means, the Corporate Governance and Nominating Committee leads the Board through an annual self-evaluation process to determine whether it and its Committees are functioning optimally.